DavidModPhone/palmweboseclipseplugin/README.md

 ---
-2. If you want to import your palm webOS app projects, go on your project folder, create a new file named .project, then open any text or code editor and put this piece of code
+2. If you want to import your existing palm webOS app projects, go on your app project folder, create a new file named ".project", then open any text or code editor and put this piece of code
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <projectDescription>